smith-win/parsely/readme.md

     - try over the Canada data
     - .. profile / profile / profile !!! (possible to compare with Jackson .. maybe "day job" files)

+UTF8 Notes

+in UTF -- all important control characters are in the ASCII range, and numbers etc .. so we only need to worry about those

+looking at the encoding rules ... we can "ignore" anything > 127 ? (just skip it)

+1-4 bytes

+1-byte = 0xxxxxxx
+2-byte = 110xxxxx 10xxxxxx
+3-byte = 1110xxxx 10xxxxxx 10xxxxxx
+4-byte = 11110xxx 10xxxxxx 10xxxxxx 10xxxxxx

+192

+10xxxxxx means >= 10000000 < 11000000
+means >= 128 && < 192